ccappelle/pyrosim/README.md

 ## Installation instructions.

-  Download or clone the repository using the green button at the top of this page.
+  Download or clone the GitHub [repository](https://github.com/jbongard/pyrosim).

   If you downloaded the zipped version, unzip the directory somewhere you can access it.